MechanicalRabbit/DataKnots.jl/doc/src/start.md

 ### Parameterized Pipelines

-Suppose we want a parameterized pipeline that could be used anywhere within another pipeline, or could take pipeline arguments.
-Let's use an example returning `employee` records that have salary greater than a given amount.
+Suppose we want a parameterized pipeline that could take other pipelines as arguments.
+For example, let's return `employee` records that have salary greater than a given amount.

     EmployeesOver(N) =
       Given(:amt => N,